omallassi/adrust/README.md

 To set the log level to Debug `adr config set --name log_level --value 6`

 ## Search
 Search is based on [Tantivy Search](https://github.com/tantivy-search/tantivy).
-You can build your local index via `adr index --build` and search via `adr search --query "word#1 AND word#2"`.
+You can build your local index via `adr search --build` and search via `adr search --query "word#1 AND word#2"`.
 More on the query langage [here](https://docs.rs/tantivy/latest/tantivy/query/struct.QueryParser.html)

 ## Troubleshoot & Known Issues